 Pseudomembranous colitis (PC) occurs from overgrowth of the bacterium Clostridium difficile.
 This kind of bacteria normally lives in your intestine but doesn’t cause problems because it’s balanced by the presence of "good" bacteria.
 Certain medications, especially antibiotics, may destroy healthy bacteria.
 This allows Clostridium difficile to take over, releasing toxins that cause inflammation.

 Ischemic colitis (IC) occurs when blood flow to your colon is suddenly cut off or restricted.
 Blood clots can be a reason for sudden blockage.
 Atherosclerosis, or buildup of fatty deposits, in the blood vessels that supply your colon is usually the reason for recurrent IC.

 This type of colitis is often the result of underlying conditions.
 These may include:

 - vasculitis, an inflammatory disease of the blood vessels

 - colon cancer

 Although it’s rare, IC may occur as a side effect of taking certain medications.

 Other causes of colitis include infection from parasites, viruses, and food poisoning from bacteria.
 You may also develop the condition if your large intestine has been treated with radiation.

 Different risk factors are associated with each type of colitis.

-- you have a family member with UC.
-This type tends to run in families.
-Some research has demonstrated that certain abnormal genes are often present in those with UC (NIDDK)
+- have a family member with UC (According to the National Institute of Diabetes and Digestive and Kidney Diseases, some research has shown that certain abnormal genes are often present in those with UC.)